 - 5. Run wires from the user Input Signal devices to the ESO system using 14-26 gauge wire (AWG).
-These wires can be run through conduit to the conduit holes (designed for a 3/4" conduit connector) on the ESO enclosure.
-The max wire length should be limited to 1500 ft max for each input. - 6.
-Wire the user Input Signal devices to the ESO system to the main control board user Input Terminal Strips shown in figure 3 & figure 5.
-The ESO provides +12V signal voltage to the user Input Signal devices. - 7.
-Space has been provided next to each of the front panel LEDs for the user to label or mark the name of each input so that they can be readily identified when a trigger event is detected.
+These wires can be run through conduit to the conduit holes (designed for a /4" conduit connector) on the ESO enclosure.
+The wire length should be limited to 1500 ft max for each input. - 6.
+Wire the Altos 2 and the user Input Signal devices to the ESO system main and auxiliary circuit boards as shown in figure 3 & figure 5.
+The ESO provides +12V signal voltage to the Input Signal devices.

+7. Space has been provided next to each of the front panel LEDs for the user to label or mark the name of each input so that they can be readily identified when a trigger event is detected.
 Mark as necessary.